 As I’m sure you’re familiar, the key role of a student ambassador is to engage with enquirers, answer any questions they have around joining your institution and reassure and guide them in their journey.

-They are, in essence, fostering a sense of belonging amongst prospective students, sometimes before they’ve even applied!
+Student ambassadors, in essence, foster a sense of belonging amongst prospective students, sometimes before they’ve even applied!
 But have you ever considered the ambassadors’ sense of belonging too?

 Accessing Unibuddy from their computer screens and mobile phones, ambassadors are independent from each other.
 This can leave your ambassadors feeling a little isolated.